Five Cooperative Learning Activities to do on the First Day of School

 Spider Web

 Start with yourself.
 Say your name and one thing about yourself.
-Then choose another student across the circle and roll or hand the ball to that student.
+Then choose another student around the circle and roll or hand the ball to them.
 That student says his name and one thing about himself.
-Play continues until all students have gotten a turn and there is a web of string crisscrossing the circle.
+Play continues until all students have had a turn, and a web of string crisscrosses the circle.

-Reflect on how each person is part of the web, which represents the classroom, that you are all holding a piece of the classroom and without that piece, the classroom wouldn’t be complete.
+Reflect on how each person is part of the web, which represents the classroom; you are all holding a piece of the classroom, and without that piece, the classroom wouldn’t be complete.
 When you are finished with the reflection, have one student let go of their string to demonstrate what happens if one person isn’t included in the web.
 It collapses.
 We don’t want our web (or classroom) to collapse!

 Graffiti Boards

 This is one of my favorite cooperative learning activities, especially for older students.
-In this activity, I create six pieces of chart paper with one statement on each piece of paper.
+In this activity, I create six pieces of chart paper, each with one statement.
 I group students and give each student a marker.

-Students rotate through the pieces of chart paper responding to the prompt on the paper.
+Students rotate through the pieces of chart paper, responding to the prompt on the paper.
 Each student has to write something since each student is holding a marker.
-At the beginning of the year, I make the statements more low-key, but as the year progresses, I increase the complexity of the statements, even using academic questions to review content.
+At the beginning of the year, I make the statements more low-key, but as the year progresses, I increase their complexity, even using academic questions to review content.

 Perfect for: Grades 3–5